docelic/Viper/README.md

 Please note that Viper's OpenLDAP backend is implemented in Perl and it depends on OpenLDAP's `slapd-perl`, which is subject to a couple important notes:

-1. OpenLDAP's `slapd-perl` never had a particularly robust implementation, and it must be enabled with a config option during OpenLDAP build
+1. OpenLDAP's `slapd-perl` never had a particularly full-featured implementation, and it must be enabled with a config option during OpenLDAP build
 1. While Viper's backend is a full-fledged piece of software, it is bound by limitations of `slapd-perl`
 1. The two primary limitations of `slapd-perl` are 1) very modest access controls, and 2) incomplete API which makes most of slapd's data not directly accessible to Perl (thus requiring some duplication of configuration)

-Given's Viper very specific and contextualized purpose, for maximum convenience the default Viper config files reinstate the old and simple `slapd.conf` style of configuration instead of the new (and much more complex) `cn=config` style.
+Given's Viper very specific and contextualized purpose, for maximum convenience the default Viper config files also reinstate the old and simple `slapd.conf` style of configuration instead of the new (and much more complex) `cn=config` style.

 And finally, necessary to mention here is that, by default, the install clients will ask for preseed data over unencrypted HTTP connections.